The Best Places to Eat in the Pioneer Valley of Mass

 Every time I grab a meal at Pita Pocket I am always amazed at the quality of the food and service, it is a must if you are a lover of falafel.

-My favorite is their “From the Southwest” options, breakfast burritos, santa fe omelettes, and plenty of sour cream and guacamole.
+My favorite is their “From the Southwest” options, breakfast burritos, Santa fe omelets, and plenty of sour cream and guacamole.
 And for vegan options, the restaurant has a variety of choices from tofu veggies scramble, french toast, and even pancakes.
 There’s something for everybody at the Lone Wolf.

 Cushman Market and Cafe